KAYAKING WITH ICEBERGS

 The Spencer Glacier is located just South of Portage Valley and the Turnagain Arm in the Kenai Mountains and the Chugach National Forest.
 It is entirely off the road system, so we ride a train from Anchorage or Girdwood with breathtaking views of glaciers and towering alpine peaks.

-Clients ride the scenic Coastal Classic train along the Turnagain Arm to the Spencer Whistle Stop.
+Clients ride the scenic Alaska Railroad along the Turnagain Arm to the Spencer Whistle Stop.
 Then at Spencer they disembark the train to experience the wilderness and get away from the crowds by starting your trip where most people turn around.
-Enjoy the morning and several hours to paddle among icebergs and to the face of Spencer Glacier.
+Enjoy several hours paddling among icebergs and to the face of Spencer Glacier.
 One goal is to touch an iceberg!